LoginRadius/authenticator-ios/Contributing.md

 # Contributing

-[Loginradius Engineering Portal](https://www.loginradius.com/blog/async) is [MIT](LICENSE) licensed and accepts contributions via GitHub pull requests.
+[LoginradiusAuthenticator] is [MIT](LICENSE) licensed and accepts contributions via GitHub pull requests.
 This document outlines some of the conventions on development workflow, commit message formatting, contact points and other resources to make it easier to get your contribution accepted.

 ## Getting Started

 - Fork the repository on GitHub
-- Read the [Blog writing guideline](GUIDELINES.md) for writing and publishing your blog
-- If you find any bug/typo/fix in our existing blog posts, please create a pull request as mentioned in Contribution Flow
+- If you find any bug/enhancement/fix in our existing repo, please create a pull request as mentioned in Contribution Flow

 ## Contribution Flow